chvolow24/jackdaw/README.md

 `C-S-o`....................hold down 'command' OR 'ctrl', AND 'shift', and press the 'o' key<br>
 `S-<ret>`.................hold down 'shift' and press the 'return' or 'enter' key<br>

-When a hyphen is present (as in `C-s`) it means you need to hold down one or more modifier key before striking the final key to invoke the command.<br>
+When a hyphen is present (as in `C-s`) it means you need to hold down one or more modifier key before striking the final key to invoke the command.

 Capital `C` stands for the "Command" OR "Control" key.
 Jackdaw does not distinguish between these two keys.<br>
 Capital `S` stands for the "Shift" key.<br>
 Capital `A` stands for the "Alt" or "Option" key.
 (Again, no distinction is made)<br>